xiix0/scam/README.md

-You will be misunderstood by everyone.
+You will win success in whatever calling you adopt.